jonathanjames86/monty-chat/Build a Real-Time Chat Web App with Dart, Angular 2, and Firebase 3.md

 Enter `localhost:8080` into the address bar.
 If it's your first execution of a new project, be patient as Dart runs transformers on your build.
 Before long, you should see your running project appear.

 The header will look a little goofy just now, but you'll use some Angular features to fix that up soon enough.
+Also, the UI doesn't do anything yet; you'll add the code for that in upcoming steps.